 (Offered as ENGL 82 and FAMS 40.)
 The topic changes each time the course is taught.
 In spring 2011 the topic will be “Narrative Cinema in a Global Context.”
 This course will introduce students to a diverse range of approaches to narrative filmmaking.
 Students will gain skills in videomaking and criticism through project assignments, readings and analysis of critical discourses that ground issues of production.
 The course will include workshops in cinematography, sound recording, lighting and editing.
 Screenings will include works by Jia Zhangke, Claire Denis, Charles Burnett, and Lucrecia Martel.
 Students will complete three video projects.

 Admission with consent of the instructor.
 Limited to 12 students.
 Please complete the questionnaire at https://cms.amherst.edu/academiclife/departments/english/events/questionnaire.
 Spring semester.
-Five College Professor Hillman.2014-15: Not offered
+Five College Professor Hillman.2020-21: Offered in Spring 2021

 (Offered as MUSI 19 and FAMS 42.)
 This course is about exploring, participating in, and documenting the musical communities and acoustic terrain of the Pioneer Valley.
 The first part of the course will focus on local histories and music scenes, ethnographic methods and technologies, and different techniques of representation.
 The second part of the course will involve intensive, sustained engagement with musicians and sounds in the Pioneer Valley.
 Course participants will give weekly updates about their fieldwork projects and are expected to become well-versed in the musics they are studying.
 There will be a significant amount of work and travel outside of class meetings.
 The course will culminate in contributions to a web-based documentary archive of Pioneer Valley soundscapes.
 We will also benefit from visits and interaction with local musicians.
 Two class meetings per week.